noobiethe13/SmartOwl/README.md

 [The project is still under development, I will be trying to push daily commits to add new features]

-[The most important feature that I am planning to implement is an AI moderation of communities]
+[The most important feature that I am planning to implement is an AI moderation of communities using Gemini and the Firebase genkit]

 [Anyone willing to contribute can open a new issue]